Exercise 4.2 Manage Files and Folders with Commands

 Move the MacModels.txt file into the AppleInfo folder using the mv command:

-Enter cd to change your working directory to AppleInfo.
+Enter cd AppleInfo to change your working directory to AppleInfo.

 Enter mv to rename the MacModels.txt file to AppleHardware.txt.

-You can move and rename a file with just mv:
+You can also move and rename a file in one command: